 MM: Great.
 Awesome.
 We had one last question come through.
 How long does it take for an organization to set up dispute manager?

 CW: I can take that one.
-If you'll submit a request to the email address showing right here, disputemanager@daxko.com, we'll get set up within 48 hours.
+If you’ll submit a request to the email address showing right here, [email protected], we’ll get set up within 48 hours.

 MM: Great.
 I think that just about wraps up the questions that we have.
 I’ll pass it back over to Jeff.

 JVD: Cool.
 Thank you, Maria.
 Just another thanks to this panel. just a wealth of knowledge and information.
-This is also, obviously you can reach out to our payments team directly as you're navigating these things and you need more help and resources.
-And again, just a reminder, the landing page, clubautomation.com/covid-19, is a great place for you to get this recording.
+This is also, obviously you can reach out to our payments team directly as you’re navigating these things and you need more help and resources.
+And again, just a reminder, the landing page, www.clubautomation.com/covid-19, is a great place for you to get this recording.
 If you want to listen to it again, resources and things like that.
-One thing I'll just leave you with and Maria, you mind going back one slide?
+One thing I’ll just leave you with and Maria, you mind going back one slide?

 MM: Of course.
 Bear with me one second.
 There you go.